sayshark75/Image_to_Text_Converter/README.md

 ## Tesseract OCR Api

-# Used to Convert Image to Text using Optical Character Recognition
+### Used to Convert Image to Text using Optical Character Recognition

 ## Building Ajenda ?

-# To Create a Sudoku Solver using Image Optical CHaracter recognition
+### To Create a Sudoku Solver using Image Optical Character Recognition

 - Important Things to remember